bendews/apw/README.md

 ## Usage

-Enable the daemon to run on startup:

-`brew service enable apw`
+Ensure the daemon is running in the background, either via `brew services start apw` or `apw start`.

-Authenticate the daemon interactively:
+To authenticate the daemon interactively:

 _This is required every time the daemon starts i.e on boot_

 `apw auth`

+Query for available passwords (Interactive):

+`apw pw`

-Query for available passwords:
+Query for available passwords (JSON output):

 `apw pw list google.com`